jkomoros/card-web/README.md

 It's possible to export your cards in a way suitable for fine-tuning an OpenAI model.

+Conceptually waht it does is take all of the content and working-notes cards in your collection.
+It generates a prompt that is the most disctintive words in each card (the fingerprint, the TF-IDF), and then a 'completion' of the body of the card.
+Then, to generate a new card you can hand it just a few distinctive words and it will generate content.

-The instructions for fine-tuning are here: https://beta.openai.com/docs/guides/fine-tuning
+The general instructions for fine-tuning are here: https://beta.openai.com/docs/guides/fine-tuning

 To generate a fine-tuning file, go to `https://DOMAIN/maintenance` and then tap the `export-fine-tuning-examples` button.
 This will download a JSONL file with prompts and completions based on all of your working notes and content cards.
 This file does NOT need to be run through `openai tools fine_tunes.prepare_data` because card-web will have already output clean results.